d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/06_hello_world_module.md

 Your terminal screen maybe is flooded with various messages after executing the `dmesg` command.
 But don't worry, the "Hello, world!" message printed by example will finally appear at the end of the dump.
-The `demsg` tool prints or controls the ring buffer of the kernel.
-By default, without any command options specified, `demsg` displays all kernel messages.
+The `dmesg` tool prints or controls the ring buffer of the kernel.
+By default, without any command options specified, `dmesg` displays all kernel messages.
 If the kernel's ring buffer does not overrun, the log printed by the kernel and various kernel modules after the system's boot is dumped.